quantum2409/quantum2409/README.md

 ### [🎯 CS_IITK_Web_Assignment](https://github.com/quantum2409/CS_IITK_Web_Assignment)

-Developed a php mailer as a task for the position of Counselling service Web Secretary.
+Developed a php mailer as a task for the position of _Counselling service Web Secretary_.

 ---